A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 HSAs let you use pre-tax dollars to fund medical care

-A person who is faced with significant medical costs can also benefit from enrolling in an HDHP because this makes the person eligible to make contributions to a health savings account (HSA).
-An HDHP will allow you to put money into an HSA and then take it right back out again to pay those medical bills.
-For example, if you have planned medical treatment and know that you will have significant out of pocket costs, perhaps meeting your OOP maximum, you can estimate the bills that are coming, set aside funds accordingly, and withdraw those pre-tax funds to apply to bills.
+A person with high medical costs can also benefit from enrolling in an HDHP because this makes them eligible to contribute to a health savings account (HSA).
+An HDHP will allow you to put money into an HSA (up to the maximum contribution limits set by the IRS) and then take it right back out again to pay those medical bills.
+For example, if you have planned medical treatment and know that you will have significant out-of-pocket costs, perhaps meeting your OOP maximum, you can estimate the bills that are coming, set aside funds accordingly, and withdraw those pre-tax funds to apply to bills.

 That way, you get to use pre-tax dollars to pay for your medical care, instead of after-tax dollars.
 If you’re paying out-of-pocket, without depositing the money into your HSA first, you’re going to be paying with after-tax dollars.
 So if you know you’re going to have substantial medical bills in the upcoming year, it makes sense to set yourself up so that you can use pre-tax money to pay them instead of after-tax money.

-If you don't use an HSA, you can deduct medical expenses that exceed 7.5% of your income, but that deduction is only helpful insofar as your expenses exceed that threshold, since you can't deduct the expenses that fall below that threshold.
-You also have to itemize to get that deduction, and most tax filers don't do that – especially now that the Tax Cuts and Jobs Act increased the standard deduction so much (made permanent by H.R.
-1, enacted in 2025).11 For the 2023 tax year, only about 9% of all returns used itemized deductions.12
+If you don’t use an HSA, you can deduct medical expenses that exceed 7.5% of your income, but that deduction is only helpful insofar as your expenses exceed that threshold, since you can’t deduct the expenses that fall below that threshold.
+You also have to itemize to get that deduction, and most tax filers don’t do that – especially since the Tax Cuts and Jobs Act increased the standard deduction so much (made permanent by H.R.
+1, enacted in 2025).4 For the 2023 tax year, only about 9% of all returns used itemized deductions.5

-But with an HSA, you can deduct whatever you put into the HSA, up to the contribution limit (in 2025, that's $4,300 if your HDHP covers just yourself, and $8,550 if it covers at least one other family member,13 and you have until April 15, 2026 to contribute some or all of that money).14 And there's no need to itemize – you can deduct your HSA contributions even if you're taking the standard deduction.
-There's also no income limit for this deduction.15
+But if you have an HSA-eligible HDHP (which includes all Bronze and Catastrophic individual market plans), you can contribute up to $4,400 to an HSA in 2026 if your HDHP covers just yourself, or up to $8,750 if it covers at least one other family member.6 The contributions are pre-tax, and you have until April 15, 2027 to contribute some or all of that money.7 And there’s no need to itemize – you can deduct your HSA contributions even if you’re taking the standard deduction.
+There’s also no income limit for this deduction.8

 What if you need medical care but not a lot of it?

-In general, people who know that they are going to need moderately expensive medical treatment in the coming year might be better served by a traditional plan with a lower deductible and copays – even though the premiums will likely be higher than they'd be for an HDHP.
+In general, people who know they will need moderately expensive medical treatment in the coming year might be better served by a traditional plan with a lower deductible and copays – even though the premiums will likely be higher than they’d be for an HDHP.

 This is because people with modest health care needs might not end up meeting their out-of-pocket maximum.
 A lower deductible means that their insurance plan will start to pay sooner, and the plan might cover a variety of services – like office visits, urgent care visits, and prescriptions – with copays instead of having the patient pay for them with the costs counting towards the deductible.